Elementary Education

 Prerequisites: ELED 6060 and 6061.
 An advanced course in the integration of literacy instruction across the curriculum, emphasizing content-area literacy, critical thinking, and student engagement strategies.
 Candidates will explore methods for teaching reading, writing, and communication skills in various subject areas, aligned with state and national standards.

 Prerequisites: ELED 6050, 6051, and EDUC 6052.
-Graded "Satisfactory" or "Unsatisfactory”.
 A foundational exploration of mathematics instruction for elementary education, focusing on building mathematical understanding and problem-solving skills.
 Candidates will examine research-based instructional strategies, curriculum design, and assessment techniques aligned with state and national standards.

 Prerequisite: ELED 6070.
-Graded "Satisfactory" or "Unsatisfactory”.
-A course emphasizing advanced topics and strategies for teaching mathematics in elementary classrooms.
+Emphasis on advanced topics and strategies for teaching mathematics in elementary classrooms.
 Candidates will explore number theory, geometry, measurement, data analysis, and deeper applications of algebraic thinking, focusing on fostering critical thinking and mathematical reasoning.

 ELED 6081.
 Science Methods and Practicum.
 3 Hours.